ProjectPythia/na-cordex-viz-cookbook/_sources/README.md

 This section shows several possible ways to create and connect to a Dask cluster for processing data in parallel.

-The two provided ways include using either a PBS Scheduler or a Dask Gateway.
+The user can choose to obtain workers using a PBS Scheduler, Dask Gateway, or a dask LocalCluster.

 ### Find and Obtain Data Using an Intake Catalog